Skip to main content

 For Codex Desktop on macOS, persist the value in the launch environment and restart Codex Desktop:

-Register the local MCP server:
+Register the local MCP server with a bearer-token environment variable:

 Claude Configuration